 Our pending patent applications may not result in issued patents.
 The patent position of medical device companies, including ours, is generally uncertain and involves complex legal and factual considerations.
 The standards that the USPTO and its foreign counterparts use to grant patents are not always applied predictably or uniformly and can change.
 There is also no uniform, worldwide policy regarding the subject matter and scope of claims granted or allowable in medical device patents.
 Accordingly, we do not know the degree of future protection for our proprietary rights or the breadth of claims that will be allowed in any patents issued to us or to others.
-The legal systems of certain countries do not favor the aggressive enforcement of patents, and the laws of foreign countries cannot be predicted with certainty, and, as a result, any patents that we own or license may not provide sufficient protection against competitors.
+The legal systems of certain countries do not favor the aggressive enforcement of patents, and the laws of foreign countries may not protect our rights to the same extent as the laws of the United States.
+Therefore, the enforceability or scope of our owned or licensed patents in the United States or in foreign countries cannot be predicted with certainty, and, as a result, any patents that we own or license may not provide sufficient protection against competitors.
 We may not be able to obtain or maintain patent protection for our pending patent applications, those we may file in the future, or those we may license from third parties.